Postnatal yoga classes in Totland Bay, Isle of Wight

 What to wear & what to bring

-Props and mats are available for you and your baby in the studio.
+Props and mats are available for you in the studio.

 Take everything you need for the comfort of your baby (a little cushion or a blanket, a few quiet toys).